tiedyedguy/RoboND-Rover-Project/README.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

+The main functions that I added from the base system were the obstacle threshold, the rock sample threshold and the rover_coords_close_enough function.

+The obstacle threshold function is just the opposite of the navigable threshold.

+The rock sample uses the cv2 library for finding a threshold and has a lower and upper bound but still the same as navigable.

+The rover_coords_close_enough function looks at each pixel in relation to the rover and eliminates ones that are "too far away."
+I realized that the closer to the camera the more accurate we were so I limit how far we trust those pixels.

+Other than that the other functions are all straight from the lecture.

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

 I actually skipped the Notebook Analysis at first and went right to the Rover because I was having a difficult time with